akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ## Simple select list / Reference Entity single link

-The possible operators for the `Simple select list/Reference entity single link` attribute types are:
+The possible operators for the `Simple select list` / `Reference entity single link` attribute types are:
 - IN
 - NOT IN
 - EMPTY